 Regardless of which of the above-described partition types you choose, the information about them is always stored in a special subset of a storage device, called partition table.
 Without it, your operating system wouldn’t be able to tell where one partition starts and another begins, and you would have no way of accessing your files.

-To recover specific files from a Mac partition, you need third-party data recovery software.
+For the retrieval of specific files from a Mac partition, third-party data recovery tools are required.
 Disk Drill is a good choice because it supports all Apple disk partition types and recognizes hundreds of file formats.
 It also has a straightforward user interface that even beginners can navigate without any problems.

 Step 1.
 Download and Install Disk Drill.